 Coexisting into the Great Unknown

-WilderUtopia, Published by Jack Eidt, is dedicated to the question of Earth sustainability, finding society-level solutions to environmental, community, economic, transportation and energy needs.
+WilderUtopia, published by Jack Eidt, is dedicated to the question of Earth sustainability, finding society-level solutions to environmental, community, economic, transportation and energy needs.
 Our frame is Wilderness and its wildlife.
 Our endgame is Utopia: stabilizing ecologic relations through urban planning and design.
 We celebrate world culture and literary expression, and our inspiration sources from folklore, myth, and storytelling, as well as the rituals and traditions of the many peoples on the planet.

 Follow WilderUtopia on Facebook…

-Jack Eidt (jack dot eidt at wilderutopia dot com) is Founder and Publisher of WilderUtopia and Co-Founder of So Cal 350 Climate Action.
+Jack Eidt (jack dot eidt at wilderutopia dot com) is Founder and Publisher of WilderUtopia, Co-Host and Executive Producer of a nationally syndicated, weekly public radio broadcast/podcast EcoJustice Radio, writer for the PBS SoCal column High & Dry, and Co-Founder of So Cal 350 Climate Action.
 He is an urban planner and designer, environmental journalist, and climate organizer, as well as award-winning fiction writer.
 In addition to regular articles on his culture blog, he has published opinion/editorials in the Los Angeles Times, Orange County Register, EcoWatch, CommonDreams, Voice of OC, LA Progressive, CityWatch LA, Win:Win Journal, and CounterPunch.
 He has been featured on Los Angeles television news, Pacifica Radio, and NPR.
-He is Executive Producer of the nationally syndicated radio broadcast/podcast show EcoJustice Radio, sponsored by SoCal 350 and produced at KPFK Los Angeles.
-The show is heard on public radio in Los Angeles, Houston, Philadelphia, Columbus, OH, among other stations.
+His radio show is heard on public stations in Los Angeles, Houston, Philadelphia, Columbus, OH, Seattle, among others.

 In 2004, he co-founded Wild Heritage Planners, an organization dedicated to sustainable environmental planning advocacy, proposing solutions to fight urban sprawl and save precious wild habitat.
 He has worked as a consultant on national and international development projects.
 As well, he spent three years designing, planning, and project managing theme park resorts for The Walt Disney Company.